alexmaramaldo/laravel-chatbot/README.md

     --name alexmaramaldo-chatbot alexmaramaldo/chatbot
 ```

--   You need tun the migrate command from the Laravel Docker to create tables on sqlite `$ docker exec -it alexmaramaldo-chatbot php artisan migrate`, you will receive a question if you have shure to run on Production Enviroment, type `yes`;
 -   Open your browser `http://yourhost:8000`
 -   Extra environments vars that you can set, but, not mandatory: